Usability testing questions

 With that in mind, there are three core stages of UX design research where you can ask users questions: before the test (to screen participants), during the test (to help answer your research questions), and after the test (to gain feedback).

-Another aspect to consider is whether you’ll be using remote usability testing tools, or mobile usability testing tools, as opposed to an in-person test, and whether the test will be moderated or unmoderated.
-You can find more details about the nuances between these types of testing in our usability testing guide.
+Another aspect to consider is whether you’ll be using remote usability testing tools as opposed to an in-person test, and whether the test will be moderated or unmoderated.
+You can find more details about the nuances between these testing methods in our usability testing guide.

 For now, let’s take a look at these categories in more detail.